sergiu-dina/project-support/README.md

 # Project Support App

 This application is a project management web application, similar to MSProject.
-The main entities used for managing projects are: tasks, resources, dependencies and costs.
+The main components used for managing projects are: tasks, resources, dependencies and costs.
 For every project, this informations can be seen in a Gantt Diagram, that provides a quick overview of the project.

 In order to access the application, users need to create an account.
 They can do this either by registering or by connecting with a Google or Facebook account.

-In order to improve the management process and in order to increase the communication between the users in a project, real time communication was introduced to the app.
+In order to improve the management process and in order to increase the communication between the users of a project, real time communication was introduced to the app.
 The chats are of two types: Private and Room.
 Each project has a Room chat and every user can create a Private chat with any other user.
 In order to alert the users when they have been added or removed from a task or project, a real time notification system was also implemented.

-When you check out the app, in the Login page I recommend choosing the option to Log In with a Demo Account in order to have access to all the features of the application.
+When you check out the app, in the Log In page I recommend choosing the option to Log In with a Demo Account in order to have access to all the features of the application.

 Please visit the site and try it out: https://projectsupport-dinasergiu.azurewebsites.net